PennLINC/PennLINC.github.io/docs/CommonMethods/mri_processing.md

 ## Arterial Spin Labeling

+Arterial spin labeling (ASL) is a sequence that tags blood in the neck and tracks the flow of that blood into the brain.
+The primary output of an ASL sequence is cerebral blood flow (CBF), although some protocols, such as multi-delay ASL, can be used to estimate other meaningful blood flow measures, such as arterial transit time (ATT), arterial bolus arrival time (aBAT), and arterial blood volume (ABV).

 ### PennLINC-preferred ASL Protocols

 Generally, for developmental samples (PennLINC's bread and butter), we use a single-delay PCASL protocol developed by Manuel Taso.
+This protocol is extremely quick (~4:30) and provides both ASL data and a low-resolution quantitative T1 map.

 For aging populations, we might use a multi-delay PCASL protocol, but that hasn't come up in our internal studies yet.